orscf/orscf-specification/_/EDMX/StudyWorkflowDefinition/ORSCF-StudyWorkflowDefinition.md

 * this field represents the identity (PK) of the record
 * this field is used as foreign key to address the related 'ProcedureSchedule'

-#### ProcedureCycleDefinition.**ReschedulingBase** (Field)
+#### ProcedureCycleDefinition.**ReschedulingOffsetFixpoint** (Field)
 ```
-1=EstimatedParent (related to the inducing date of the parent ProcedureSchedule) / 2=LastEstimatedInducement (related to the ESTIMATED scheduling date of the last inducement within the parent ProcedureSchedule) / 3=LastExecutedInducement  (related to the REAL EXECUTION date of the last inducement within the parent ProcedureSchedule)
+0=StartOfScheduleOrCycle: when the start of the last cycle was induced / -1=CompletionOfPredessessor: when the last cycle was completed (which means, that the last item within the schedule or a sub-schedule was completed) *this behaviour can be concretized via 'ReschedulingByEstimate'
 ```

 #### ProcedureCycleDefinition.**ReschedulingOffset** (Field)